-With practice the user can improve their facility with the program and at the same time increase their proficiency as a contester.
-This manual has many tables and figures that describe the program configuration alternatives.
-As a result it looks as though it will be very difficult to set up and use.
-That is far from the actual situation.
+If you are new to TR4W at this point you probably will expect that it will be quite difficult to set up and start using TR4W.
+Fortunately, that is far from the actual situation.
 The good news is that unless you choose to do something 'extraordinary' you can set things up and start using the program very quickly.

-Then, as time permits, you can study the tables and figures, ask questions of other users and try some of the alternatives that are available for yourself.
+Then, as time permits, you can read the sections describing various ways to use the program, study the information in the Reference Manual, ask questions of other users and try some of the alternatives for yourself.
 In the end you can select the things you need for your type of contest operation and save that configuration.
-Once that is done you need only 'tweak' things when you feel like doing something different.
-The rest of the time you will be able to 'load and go' using your personal configuration for a contest.
+Once that is done you will need only 'tweak' things when you feel like doing something different or when you work a new contest.
+The rest of the time you will be able to 'load and go' using your personal configuration for each contest.

 Don't expect to be an expert during the first contest season of using this program, or any logging program for that matter.
 It takes time to get the feel of the program and then make the small adjustments that you think will work best for you.
 With time you will find that it can do everything that you might imagine you want to do as you operate.
-If not, you can always suggest 'improvements' to the program author via the TR4W user reflector that is found on tr4w@googlegroups.com.
+If not, you can always suggest 'improvements' to the program author via the TR4W user reflector that is found on tr4w@googlegroups.com .